The Death of Excitement: Why Video Marketing Is Becoming Boring

 Are you tired of scrolling through your social media feeds only to be bombarded with the same old video content?
 Do you find yourself mindlessly clicking away from yet another boring marketing video?
 Well, my friend, you're not alone.
 Some marketing videos are a joy to watch, full of excitement and creativity.
 But some others - especially those in the "make money online" category - don't quite hit the mark for everyone.
-They focus a bit too much on bragging about successes, and that approach is just annoying for viewers.
+They focus a bit too much on bragging about successes, and that would just annoy for viewers.

 You can say what appeals to one person might not appeal to another, but viewers have little choice.
 So they watch marketing videos and say, most marketing videos are dead.